HK-USA CC9 Redefines the Micro Compact Market

 READ MORE: Staccato C Full Review: Conceal, Compete, and Conquer!

 A pistol left at home is not useful in an armed encounter.
 However, a small gun that does not work well is just as much of a liability.
 The CC9 hits all the marks and has established a new standard in concealed carry pistols.
-To quote an HK-USA representative, it is the gun for “the worse day of your life!”
+To quote an HK-USA representative, it is the gun for “the worst day of your life!”

 For more information contact HK-USA